la-ots/pelican/docs/foundation/layout-grid.md

 ## Overview

-The <a href="https://getbootstrap.com/docs/4.5/layout/overview/" target="_blank">Layout Grid is taken from Bootstrap</a>, upon which Pelican is built, allocates space to items and sizes them.
+The <a href="https://getbootstrap.com/docs/5.1/layout/grid/" target="_blank">Layout Grid is taken from Bootstrap</a>, upon which Pelican is built, allocates space to items and sizes them.
 We recommend familiarizing yourself with it.

 ## Explanation

 The Layout Grid needs to be understood from the point of view of screen or device widths, such as mobile devices.

 The browser window has an explicit width whether it’s edge-to-edge of your monitor or resized to some fraction.
 The Bootstrap grid divides that width into 12 equally-sized columns with gaps.
 These 12 columns’ individual widths change as the browser window or device width changes.
-These browser windows or device widths are put into certain grid division ranges, or Breakpoints, as their widths fall within certain pixel width ranges.
+These browser windows or device widths are put into certain grid division ranges, or breakpoints, as their widths fall within certain pixel width ranges.

 1. Extra Small, `-xs` , the beginning, is 0 – 576px.
 1. Small, `-sm` , is 577 – 767px.